Period Properties renovations - Hidden issues & how to manage them

 2. Asbestos in unexpected places

-Asbestos can be hiding in floors, ceilings and around pipework usually
+Asbestos can be hiding in floors, ceilings and around pipework usually.
+These won’t be visible until these areas are opened up and disturbed during building works.

 Asbestos, widely used in construction until the late 20th century, is frequently found in older homes.
 Beneath flooring, around pipes, and in insulation materials, its presence poses significant health and legal risks.
 Removing asbestos requires licensed specialists and careful project coordination.